robert0714/mastering-kafka-streams-and-ksqldb-2021/chapter-07/README.md

   "High Winds Flatmap Processor", "Desired State Events"); 3
 ```
 1. The name of this stream processor.
-2. A ProcessSupplier, which is a method that can be used to retrieve a Processor instance.
-We will implement the DigitalTwinProcessor referenced in this line shortly.
+2. A **ProcessSupplier**, which is a method that can be used to retrieve a **Processor** instance.
+We will implement the **DigitalTwinProcessor** referenced in this line shortly.
 3. Names of the parent processors.
 By specifying multiple parents, we are effectively performing what would be a merge operation in the DSL.

-Before we implement the DigitalTwinProcessor, let’s go ahead and add our new state store to the topology.
-We can do this using the Topology#addStateStore method, and a demonstration of its usage is shown in [Example 7-4](#example-7-4-example-usage-of-the-addstatestore-method).
+Before we implement the **DigitalTwinProcessor**, let’s go ahead and add our new state store to the topology.
+We can do this using the **Topology#addStateStore** method, and a demonstration of its usage is shown in [Example 7-4](#example-7-4-example-usage-of-the-addstatestore-method).

 ###### Example 7-4.
 Example usage of the addStateStore method
 ```java